ayyammal-g/consumer_complaints/README.md

 The former task is accomplished by ComplaintsDataLoader class in complaints_data_loader.py while the later task is accomplished by ComplaintsDataReport class in complaints_data_reporter.py

 ## complaints_data_loader:
 Given the input file, load_data() method of ComplaintsDataLoader class will load the data in the dictionary.
+Using str functions and datetime methods the input data is processed to store the data in desired form.

+1. Product names are modified as lower-case.
+2. Company names are uniformly represented as captilized case, to make it case insensitive.
+3. Year is extracted from Date Received column using datetime.

 For large data sets, the challenge was to find a better data structure to store the data.
-As there is a need to hash based on Product and Year Dictionary found to be well serve the purpose.
+As there is a need to hash based on Product and Year, I chose dictionary data structure as this well serve the purpose.

-   After deciding to use dictionaries, I checked the performances of standard dict, defaultdict and Counter from collections for dealing with the sample data set. defaultdict performed better and so I choose choosing defaultdict.
-The input file is transformed into nested dictionary as,
+After deciding to use dictionaries, I checked the performances of standard dict, defaultdict and Counter from collections for dealing with the sample data set.
+For a sample data set of 100K+ rows that are processed into 100+ size dictionary entries, defaultdict gave a faster turnaround time than the other two.
+So I chose defaultdict.
+Thus the input file is transformed into nested default dictionary as,

-                    {(Product, Year) : {Company1 : no_of_complaints,...}}
+                                                {(Product, Year) : {Company1 : no_of_complaints for Company1,...}}
-1. All Product names are modified as lower-case
-2. To be case insensitive, All Company names uniformly represented as modied captilized case.
+        where the tuple (Product, Year) represents key, Whose value is a default dictionary with Company name as Key and occurances of that company complaints as Value

 ## complaints_data_reporter:
 ComplaintsDataReport class has method set_report to aggregate the extracted data.
        1. Total complaints - Sum(values of inner dictionary company corresponding to the top level dictionary with the (product,year) key).